Alaya Ang

 Mud-Dyeing

 Wearing mud-dyed clothing is significant for Cantonese people, especially those who have left their homes, as a way to carry a piece of the land with them.
-The clothing acts as a vessel of memory embodying the landscapes, stories, and journeys of its people.
+The clothing becomes a vessel of memory embodying the landscapes, stories, and journeys of the people.

-Two of these textiles have been dyed with soil collected from the River Esk near Ironmills Park and the Shale Bings in West Lothian, sites marked by Scotland’s industrial past.
+Two of the textiles in this work have been dyed with soil collected from the River Esk near Ironmills Park and the Shale Bings in West Lothian, sites marked by Scotland’s industrial past.
 The presence of iron oxides and metal runoff from historical mining reveals another intricate relationship present, between industry and river ecosystems, echoing the environmental transformations as these residues persist in the land and water, shaping how people engage with the place.

 This work is the second part of a longer-term project The Sea, the Heat, The Rope and The Fingers Pulling the Thread, a series of work that investigates matrilineal and genderqueer genealogies.
 Each cumulative form is an invitation to relationality by meandering through different material discoveries and processes.